1.1. What do SLAs do?

 But you can, before you set up the actual requirements also add further restrictions under Filtering and computation options, and set options which are not however needed for our simple example SLA:

 Take flapping, downtimes and times outside the monitoring times into consideration.

 Service Status Grouping

-Reclassification of Status.
+Reclassification of a status.

 Only show objects with outages

-Show only objects with given default rates.
+Show only objects with given failure rates.

 Host Status Grouping